LLNL/axom/src/docs/sphinx/dev_guide/component_org.rst

 ====================================

 Typically, we use the Shroud tool to generate C and Fortran APIs from our C++ interface code.
-Shroud is a collection of python scripts that generate code from a *yaml* file that describes C++ types and their interfaces.
+Shroud is a python script that generate code from a *yaml* file that describes C++ types and their interfaces.
 It was developed for the Axom project and has since been generalized and is supported as a standalone project. ***Add link to Shroud project***